The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Apologies for any confusion :–).

-#3 Updated by Ken Barber about 1 year ago
+#3 Updated by Ken Barber over 1 year ago

 Sorry – the new URL is actually: http://github.com/puppetlabs/puppetlabs-firewall/issues … thanks @Wolfspyre.